jenniferslagt/css-to-the-rescue-1920/README.md

 CSS (Cascading Style Sheet) is used for the seperation and presentation of of a html page.
 For example, the layout, the fonts and the styling of a page.
 But it is more than styling.
 It can also add interaction, like animation, transitions or a hover.

 ## Learning Goals / Features
-This are the main things I've applied (and learned) in the past few weeks:
+This are the main things I've applied (and learned!) in the past few weeks:
 * I made some pure animations which are only styled and animationed with CSS.
-See wiki > page: "A pure CSS animation"
+See wiki > page: "A pure CSS animation".
+* I've made a cool hover animation: the logo of Pop's falls down when a user hovers over it.
+I made this with `@keyframes` where I transform the logo on a specific moment of the animation.
 * I used CSS enitities for fun.
 These are CSS codes which convert numbers, letters or even some white space (and who knows maybe more :)).
 * I used z-index to play with the layers of elements.
 If the index of a element is higher, than it becomes on the foreground.
 * I didn't use any classes.
 Instead, I used child & sibling selectors, `:nth-child` (which selects the child of his parent) and  a simple CSS selector where you just use `[select-this]` in css and `<div select-this></div>` in HTML.